 The maximum penalties are generally six months in jail and a $1,000 fine for an individual and a $5,000 fine for an entity.
 Each day such a violation occurs or

 I received a summons and complaint for a Housing Code violation.
 Is this a criminal case?

 Yes.
 Complaints filed by the City of Cleveland Heights for alleged violations of the City’s Health, Housing, Building, Fire, or Safety Codes are criminal, misdemeanor cases.

 Can I be sentenced to jail in a code violation case?

 Court-supervised probation.
 The maximum penalty for a minor misdemeanor (a ticketed offense like improper disposal of all garbage) is a $150 fine for individuals and a $500 fine for entities.

 Do I need an Attorney?
 What if I can’t afford one?

-As a defendant in a criminal case, you have the right to be represented by an attorney, and the right to a reasonable postponement of your case to allow you to hire one.
+As a defendant in a criminal case, you have the right to be represented by an attorney and the right to a reasonable postponement of your case to allow you to hire one.
 If the Court

-determines that you cannot afford an attorney, the Court will arrange to have an attorney assigned to represent you at no cost.
+determines that you cannot afford an attorney, the Court may arrange to have an attorney assigned to represent you at no cost.
 You must let the Judge know at the beginning of your

 hearing if you want an attorney but cannot afford one.

 While you have the right to be represented by an attorney, you are not required to have one.
-Many defendants appear without an attorney, called appearing “pro se.”
+Many defendants appear without an attorney, which is called appearing “pro se.”
 You may wish to

 consult with an attorney before your hearing to decide whether you would like an attorney to appear with you in court.

 What if I need more time to correct the violation?

-If you do not qualify for that program but admit that the violation exists, but need more time to make the corrections, you can enter a no contest or guilty plea and provide the Court with a compliance plan.
+If you do not qualify for that program but admit that the violation exists and simply need more time to make the corrections, you can enter a no-contest or guilty plea and provide the Court with a compliance plan.

 The Court may suspend most of the fines and all of the jail time.
 Then, the Court will review and approve a compliance plan.
 If you complete the work within the timeframe of the compliance plan, the Court will

 close out the case with no further fines and costs.
-If you fail to complete the work within the timeframe of the compliance plan, without reasonable excuse, the Court may, in its discretion, find you in violation
+If you fail to complete the work within the timeframe of the compliance plan without reasonable excuse, the Court may, at its discretion, find you in violation

 and issue some or all of the previously suspended sentence.

 What factors does the Judge consider when sentencing a defendant for code violations?

 In sentencing a defendant for code violations, the Judge considers a number of factors.
 These may include the nature of the violations, the severity of the violations, the length of time the violations

 have existed, the attempts made by the defendant to remedy the violations, the cost of repair of the violations, and whether the repairs have been completed.
 The Judge may also consider whether the

 premises are owner-occupied or rental property.
 The Judge may consider the defendant’s income or, when relevant, the profits from the property.
 The Judge will hear from and consider the input from

 both the defendant and the City prosecutor, and may consider input from other interested parties, including neighbors.
 The ultimate sentence, however, is determined by the Judge.

 I do not own the property for which I was cited; I take care of it for my parents.
 Can I still be cited for the violations?

 Possibly.
 In code violation cases, the City may choose to cite and bring criminal charges against the owner, the owner’s agent or other person in control of the premises, or both.

 I have sold the property for which I was cited.
 Doesn’t this resolve the case?

 No. The issue before the Court is whether you were in control of the property as of the compliance date alleged in the complaint.
 Selling or transferring the property does not necessarily absolve

 you of criminal liability.
 The Judge may consider the sale of the property when deciding upon a sentence.
 If you sold the property before you were cited, you should bring a certified copy of the deed,

 I have made all of the requested repairs, yet I received a court date in the mail.
 Do I still need to come to court?

 Yes.
 Do not ignore your court date.
-If you fail to come to court, a warrant may be issued for your arrest.
+A warrant may be issued for your arrest if you fail to come to court.
 The legal issue before the court is whether the violations alleged existed as of the

 compliance date.
 The Judge may consider repairs completed after the compliance date when deciding upon a sentence; however, repairs done after the compliance date may not constitute a defense

 to the charge.
 In addition, while you may know that repairs have been made, the information may not reach the City inspector, City prosecutor, and, most importantly, the Judge, if you do not come

+to court.
 If you have made the requested repairs, bring photographs showing the work with you to court.